-- C.39 The overall annual net affordable housing imbalance for Craven District is 145 each year.
+- C.38 The overall annual net affordable housing imbalance for Craven District is 126 each year.
+This compares with 145 in the previous 2016 SHMA update, mainly due to higher levels of lettings coming forwards and the positive steps the Council is making to address affordable housing need.
 Note that this figure represents and imbalance and not a target.
 It considers overall need as expressed in the housing register and current supply of affordable housing.
-In reality, households in need who cannot access the market can pay proportionately more for their housing above suggested affordable thresholds, people can share dwellings to reduce housing costs, and the private rented sector can accommodate households in need. - C.40 PAS45 guidance provides helpful guidance in interpreting affordable need in the context of objectively assessed need and housing requirement.
+In reality, households in need who cannot access the market can pay proportionately more for their housing above suggested affordable thresholds, people can share dwellings to reduce housing costs, and the private rented sector can accommodate households in need. - C.39 PAS45 guidance provides helpful guidance in interpreting affordable need in the context of objectively assessed need and housing requirement.
 Paragraph 9.6 states 'in practical terms, there is no arithmetical way of combining the two calculations set out in PPG to produce a joined-up assessment of overall housing need.
-We cannot add together the calculated OAN and the calculated affordable need, because they overlap: the OAN of course covers both affordable and market housing, but we cannot measure these components separately, because demographic projections which are the starting point for the OAN do not distinguish between different sectors of the housing market.
+We cannot add together the calculated OAN and the calculated affordable need, because they overlap: the OAN of course covers both affordable and market housing, but we cannot measure these components separately, because demographic projections which are the starting point for arc4)

+45 Planning Advisory Service Objectively Assessed Need and Housing Targets Technical Advice Note Second Edition July 2015 the OAN - do not distinguish between different sectors of the housing market.
 Para 9.7 continues 'In summary, it seems logically clear that affordable need, as defined and measured in paragraphs 22-29 of the PPG, cannot be a component of the OAN.
 The OAN does have an affordable component - which cannot be measured separately but will normally be much smaller than the affordable need discussed at paragraphs 22-30.
 When paragraph 47 of the NPPF says that plans should meet in full 'the need for market and affordable housing', it is referring to that component rather than the separately calculated affordable need.